AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 ![ELK Tool Dashboard DoS Request](./assets/elk-tool-dashboard-dos.png)

-Also, the **Top 100 attacks by client IP, country, and user-agent** panel shows additional details, which can be used to further optimize the rules configuration.
+Also, the **Top 100 attacks by client IP, country, and user-agent** panels show additional details, which can be used to further optimize the rules configuration.

 ![ELK Tool Dashboard DoS Top 100 Requests](./assets/elk-tool-dashboard-dos-top-100.png)